Verteego/vds-doc/index.rst

 Verteego Data Science Suite
 ===========================

-Verteego Data Science Suite was built to deliver a plug-and-play environment for data scientists enabling both fast prototyping and scalable deployment.
+Verteego Data Science Suite was built to deliver a plug-and-play environment for data scientists enabling both fast prototyping and scalable production deployments.

 Verteego's purpose is to provide a bundle of tools covering all common requirements of data scientists.
-Verteego is not jsut another big data platform but a best-of-breed selection of the most powerful big data solutions currently available.
+Verteego is not just another big data platform but a best-of-breed mash-up of the most powerful big data and prediction solutions currently available.